Specifications for MSE Trials for Atlantic Tropical Tunas

 4.1 Reference OMs

-In 2025, the TTSG developed a set of OMs considering the axes of uncertainty evaluated in the stock assessment for each stock (Table 4).
-A factorial combination of these axes produced a total of 4374 models, which were the Reference OMs in the MSE.
+The TTSG developed a set of OMs considering the axes of uncertainty evaluated in the stock assessment for each stock (Table 4).
+A factorial combination of these axes produced a total of 4374 models.
+Due to the large amoung of combinations, we randomly selected 500 models that were used as the Reference OMs in the MSE.

 Table 4: Description of the axes of uncertainty for each stock.